Peaky Blinders: In popular culture

-The BBC television drama series Peaky Blinders, starring Cillian Murphy, Paul Anderson, Sam Neill, and Helen McCrory, premiered in September 2013.
+The BBC television drama series Peaky Blinders, starring Cillian Murphy, Paul Anderson, Sam Neill and Helen McCrory, premiered in September 2013.
 It presents a fictional story in which the Peaky Blinders contend in the underworld with the Birmingham Boys and the Sabini gang, and it follows the gang based in post-World War I Birmingham's Small Heath area.
 The gang had houses located in and around Birmingham, ranging from Longbridge to Sutton Coldfield.
 Many of the show's exteriors have been filmed on location at the Black Country Living Museum.

-The song "Cheapside Sloggers" (2019) by the Danish hard-rock band Volbeat was written about the rivalry between the two gangs.